pavelrevak/pystlink/README.md

 ## Supported MCUs:

-Actually all ST32F and ST32L MCUs
+Actually all ST32F and ST32L [MCU](http://www.st.com/web/en/catalog/mmc/FM141/SC1169).

-some basic info in WiKi about STM32 naming: [STM32 coding matrix](https://github.com/pavelrevak/pystlink/wiki/STM32-coding-matrix)
+some basic info about STM32 naming is in our WiKi: [STM32 coding matrix](https://github.com/pavelrevak/pystlink/wiki/STM32-coding-matrix)

 ## Legal

-Code is under GPLv2 license
+Code is under GPLv2 license.

 This program is allowed to use in commercial without any limitations, but if you make some changes will be nice to share it.

-PYSTLINK is inspired by [OpenOCD](http://openocd.org/) and some info is from sniffed USB communication with [ST-LINK](http://www.st.com/web/en/catalog/tools/PF258168) program
+PYSTLINK is inspired by [OpenOCD](http://openocd.org/) and some info is from sniffed USB communication with [ST-LINK](http://www.st.com/web/en/catalog/tools/PF258168) program.